stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 ## Professional Positions

+* Associate Professor of Psychology and Computer Science, Stanford University, 2017 -.
+(By courtesy, Associate Professor of Linguistics.)

-* Associate Professor of Cognitive Psychology, Stanford University, 2016 -.
+* Associate Professor of Psychology, Stanford University, 2016 - 2017.
   (By courtesy, Associate Professor of Computer Science and of Linguistics.)

-* Assistant Professor of Cognitive Psychology, Stanford University, 2010 - 2016.
+* Assistant Professor of Psychology, Stanford University, 2010 - 2016.
   (By courtesy, Assistant Professor of Computer Science and of Linguistics.)

 * Research Scientist, Massachusetts Institute of Technology, 2008-2010.